-It doesn’t feel like a long time since Samsung introduced its first device featuring 5G, the Galaxy S10.
-Flash forward to today, and you’ll find 5G connectivity across many Samsung phones, from the newly launched S21 range to the midrange A71 5G and A51 5G models.
+It doesn’t feel like a long time since Samsung introduced its first 5G phone, the Galaxy S10 5G.
+Flash forward to today, and you’ll find 5G connectivity across many Samsung phones, from the top-end Galaxy S21 range to the less-expensive A71 5G and A51 5G models.

-Although support for 5G is being rolled out across more locations, there are still plenty of places where it isn’t yet available — so those accelerated connection speeds remain out of grasp, for now.
-Connectivity depends not only on your carrier, but your location too — Verizon, T-Mobile, and AT&T all offer 5G nationwide in the U.S., but coverage is best around major cities and metro areas.
+Although 5G networks are expanding, there are still plenty of places where it isn’t yet as robust as 4G — so those accelerated connection speeds can be spotty, for now.
+Connectivity depends not only on your 5G carrier, but your location too — Verizon, T-Mobile, and AT&T all offer 5G network coverage in the U.S., but it still is best around major cities and metro areas.
 Still, choosing a phone that supports the next-generation network is a sure-fire way to future-proof your new device.

 These instructions will work on most Samsung phones with 5G connectivity.